austincloudguru/docker-terratest/README.md

 ```

 ## Usage:
 You will need to pass the terraform directory to the container as well as AWS credentials.
+By default, the container assumes that tests are in the `test` directory.
+If your tests are in a different directory, you can add the `-w /go/src/app/$TEST_DIR` to your docker command.

 __Running it with AWS environmental variables__
 ```bash